AVS-Memer/MathLibraryJS/README.md

 </table>

 <h3>Term.evaluate(num)</h3>
-The evaluate method will calculate the value of the term when x is a given number.
+<p>The evaluate method will calculate the value of the term when x is a given number.</p>

 <h3>Term.toText()</h3>
-The toText method will return the term in a string.
+<p>The toText method will return the term in a string.</p>

 <h3>Term.multiply(term2)</h3>
-The multiply method will multiply the Term with the inputted term.
-If the Term is to be multiplied with a number, set term2.d to 0.
+<p>The multiply method will multiply the Term with the inputted term.
+If the Term is to be multiplied with a number, set term2.d to 0.</p>

 <h3>Term.divide(term2)</h3>
-The divide method will divide the Term with the inputted term.
-If the Term is to be divided by a number, set term2.d to 0.
+<p>The divide method will divide the Term with the inputted term.
+If the Term is to be divided by a number, set term2.d to 0.</p>
 <hr>
 <h2>Expression Class</h2>
-The Expression class is an Object Class given to a list of Term Class Objects representing a polynomial expression.
+<p>The Expression class is an Object Class given to a list of Term Class Objects representing a polynomial expression.</p>

 <table>
   <tr>